When working to recruit and retain nurses, it’s important to communicate why your organization is a desirable place to work.

 “If you have informal rewards, you need to talk about them to potential job candidates and current employees, especially when competing with other organizations that may be offering higher pay for both new and experienced staff,” Morgeson said.
 “Doing so can help decrease nursing turnover and improve retention rates.”

-Remember to think out of the box
+Think out of the box about total compensation